-Another sad day as a leading photographic retailer hits hard times!
+Sad day as a leading photo retailer hits hard times!

 Today Jessops announced that they are in administration affecting 192 stores and around 2,000 staff.
 Jessops are one of the UK's largest retailers of photographic equipment with a well known brand since 1935.

-The main cause of this demise is said to be increasing competition from supermarkets and internet retailers as well as many folk now opting to use the cameras on their smartphones rather than buying a standalone camera.
+The main cause of this demise is said to be increasing competition from supermarkets and internet retailers.
+Similarly, many folk are now opting to use the cameras on their smartphones rather than buying a standalone camera.

-I would love to have seen them re-brand whilst holding more exciting stock such as Pocket Wizards, proper studio gear, more accessories and decently priced media for example.
-I would happily support my local stores and shop there rather than go online but I guess with high rents meaning higher prices, they could never compete with their online counterparts.
+I would love to have seen them re-brand whilst holding more exciting stock such as Pocket Wizards.
+Proper studio gear, more accessories and decently priced media for example.
+I would happily support my local stores and shop there rather than go online.
+I guess with high rents meaning higher prices, they could never compete with their online counterparts.

 Even their website is unavailable for purchasing with the current notice: